louiesch/LouiesBakery/README.md

 * _To run the program, in the terminal enter:_
   >dotnet run
 * _Respond to the prompts in the command line._
+* _To run tests: Navigate from the root directory to the Bakery.Tests directory.
+Then in terminal, type_
+  >dotnet restore
+* _Finally, to run the tests, make sure you are still in the Bakery.tests directory and in the terminal type_
+  >dotnet test

 ## Known Bugs